 Compassionate Friends Therapeutic Riding Center does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, acceptance of students, hiring and firing of staff, selection of volunteers and vendors and provision of services.
 We are committed to providing an inclusive and welcoming environment for all our students and family members, our staff, volunteers, and vendors.

 Compassionate Friends Therapeutic Riding Center is a member of the Professional Association of Therapeutic Horsemanship (PATH) International.

 Therapeutic riding promotes interaction and cooperation.
 Riding is a social activity that encourages team play while providing a challenging and fun experience.

 The physical benefits of therapeutic riding include improving overall body strength and endurance.
 Riding also encourages balance and coordination while increasing flexibility and relaxing muscles.

-Compassionate Friends Therapeutic Riding Center (CFTRC) is an equestrian program providing horseback riding lessons and hippotherapy to the special needs population.
-We provide a personalized horsemanship program designed to achieve the maximum therapeutic benefit for each rider.
+Compassionate Friends Therapeutic Riding Center (CFTRC) is an equestrian program providing horseback riding lessons and equine assisted therapy to the community.
+We provide a personalized horsemanship program designed to achieve the maximum therapeutic benefit for each student.

-Each rider joins CFTRC with specific abilities and goals.
-We design an individual program to assist the rider in meeting those goals.
+Each student joins CFTRC with specific abilities and goals.
+We design an individual program to assist the student in meeting those goals.